Newport Wetlands: History

 The reserve was established in 2000 to mitigate losses of wildlife habitat when the Cardiff Bay Barrage scheme was undertaken.

 The site is owned and managed by Natural Resources Wales, the successor body to the Countryside Council for Wales.
-A purpose-built visitor and education centre for the site was opened, in West Nash, in March 2008 by the Royal Society for the Protection of Birds (RSPB) with help from Newport City Council and water level management assistance by Caldicot and Wentloog Levels Internal Drainage Board.
+A purpose-built visitor and education centre in West Nash was opened in March 2008 by the Royal Society for the Protection of Birds (RSPB) with help from Newport City Council and water level management assistance by Caldicot and Wentloog Levels Internal Drainage Board.

 The reserve covers 437 ha of the Caldicot Level, a low-lying area of land bordering the northern shore of the Severn Estuary.
 Part of the site is a reclaimed fuel ash disposal site, although some farmland in Goldcliff and Nash has also had to be flooded to complete the work.

 The reserve was made a national nature reserve on 16 April 2008.

+In January 2024 the reserve was the focus for the BBC programme Countryfile.

 Access and facilities

 Entrance is free, with car parking facilities open every day of the year from 9:00 am until 5:00 pm.
 The visitor and education centre are open every day except Christmas Day.

 The visitor centre provides a shop, refreshments, bathroom facilities, viewing facilities and guided tours.
 Dogs and cyclists are permitted outside the visitor centre and along a specially marked 6 km circular route around the reserve's perimeter which is accessed via a path next to the car park exit.
-Initially heading west, the route follows alongside the power station then turns to the east past the East Usk Lighthouse and along the Severn Estuary (Wales Coast Path).
-After dropping below the sea wall the path splits, with a pedestrian and dog walking route returning to the visitor centre via a marked path to the left.
-A longer pedestrian and cycling route continues forwards towards Goldcliff village and the local road network.
+Initially heading west, the route runs alongside the power station then turns to the east past the East Usk Lighthouse and along the Severn Estuary (Wales Coast Path).
+After dropping below the sea wall, the path splits, with a pedestrian and dog walking route returning to the visitor centre via a marked path to the left.
+A longer pedestrian and cycling route continues towards Goldcliff village and the local road network.

 Next to the visitor centre is a picnic and play area, which provides a children's play area, education zone, and benches for picnics.

 The far end of the main trail faces south towards the Severn Estuary, along which the East Usk Lighthouse and a bird hide overlooking lagoon R9 are situated.

 There is also a woodland trail, which is entered by turning left at the top of the hill.
-The trail travels past neighbouring farmland, through the reserve's woodlands, past a lagoon viewing platform which overlooks lagoon R8, and onto the estuary trail.
+The trail passes neighbouring farmland, through the reserve's woodlands, past a lagoon viewing platform which overlooks lagoon R8, and onto the estuary trail.